sensedeep/onedoc/docs/api/model/methods.md

 The optional params are fully described in [Model API Params](../params).
 Some relevant params include:

 If `params.execute` is set to false, the command will not be executed and the prepared DynamoDB API parameters will be returned.
+However, if set on an update that has a unique field, the commands will not be returned.
+This is because and update with a unique field requires a transaction and multiple commands.
+In this case, setting execute: true will cause the command to not be executed as expected, but the the proposed commands will not be returned.
+To see the commands, set the parmas.log to true to log the commands to the console.

 The `params.fields` may be set to a list of properties to return.
 This defines the ProjectionExpression.